Sheinbaum hands Mexican army another rail project

 The original Mexico City-Querétaro rail project, drawn up during Peña Nieto’s government, was meant to be a high-speed rail link.
 The construction contract was awarded in 2014 to a consortium formed by Mexican and Chinese companies but the project was cancelled in 2015 due to corruption allegations.

 The project proposed by Sheinbaum’s administration will connect Buenavista station in Mexico City with San Juan del Río in Querétaro state’s likewise-named capital.
-The trains will travel at up to 160km/h and have capacity for 450 passengers.
+The trains will travel up to 160km/h with capacity for 450 passengers.

 The agrarian, territorial and urban development ministry (Sedatu) will be in charge of obtaining the rights of way and the environment ministry (Semarnat) will process the environmental impact studies.